accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/8.1/annexe.md

     title: Parsing
 ---

 #### Note

-Assistive technologies no longer rely on direct HTML parsing.
-The absence of declaration of a type of document therefore no longer poses an accessibility problem for people with disabilities.
+Assistive technologies no longer depend on direct parsing of HTML.
+The absence of a document type declaration therefore no longer poses an accessibility problem for people with disabilities.
 The criterion must now always be considered compliant.